Félix de Mérode

 Philippe Félix Balthasar Otto Ghislain, Count de Merode (13 April 1791 – 7 February 1857), known as Félix de Merode, was a Belgian politician.
+He has been called "the architect of Belgian independence'.

 Biography

-Born in Maastricht, Merode's father was mayor of Brussels during the period in which modern Belgium formed part of France.
+Born in Maastricht, he was the second son of Charles-Guillaume-Ghislain de Merode, a mayor of Brussels during the period in which modern Belgium formed part of France.
 Under the First French Empire, Merode lived in Paris.
 In 1809 he married Rosalie de Gramont, niece by marriage of the Marquis de Lafayette.
+From then until 1830 he habitually resided in France, with the Grammont family, making short stays with his father in Brussels or at the castle of Everberg, near Louvain.